Dislaenvy/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a solution to a problem that developers faced when building user interfaces.
+It allows developers to build complex user interfaces which have components that will change frequently over time, without having to write a lot of very tricky JavaScript code.

 1. Describe component state.

+component is an object that holds some information that may change over the lifetime of the component

 1. Describe props.

+Props are arguments passed into React components.
+Props are passed to components via HTML attributes.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+It's function that is set to have side effect if it trys to modify anything outside its body.

+useState hooks function argument is being used only once and not everytime the prop changes.
+You must make use of useEffect hooks to implement what you would call
+            import React,{useState, useEffect} from 'react';

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions